arael34/spartahack8/README.md

 ```
 This data can then be processed.
 Finally, we used the Twilio API and Ngrok to send and receive messages.
 ## Challenges we ran into
 The biggest challenge was that we only had one Arduino board so only one person could effectively test their code at a time.
-This was pretty inconvenient and we had to frequently swap laptops.
-The port numbers were also different on each computer.
+This was pretty inconvenient and we had to frequently swap laptops, which had different port numbers.
+Testing text messages was difficult as well.
+T-mobile starts blocking messages if it detects spam and Twilio is sometimes detected as such.
 Overall, workflow was our greatest challenge.
 ## Accomplishments that we're proud of
 This was the first hackathon for all of us, so we're proud to have created a somewhat coherent project without any ideas going in.
 For the most part, it works as intended.
 ## What we learned
 We learned a lot about reading, processing and sending data to a server.
 This is important because we want users to be able to communicate with the device from their phones.
+We also learned how to use many python libraries.
 ## What's next for our project
 A feature that we wanted to add but didn't have the time for was a much better user experience.
 Right now, most of our intended functionality was implemented, but it's difficult to use without reading documentation.
 A userauth system and better ux are next.